 IS THERE FOOD?

 Answer: Morning tea and a complimentary light lunch are on offer to humans during the tour.
-Covid19 Traffic Light Levels meant this is a small packed lunch which includes sandwiches, savories or Southland Cheese rolls.
+Lunch varies from day to day but may include packed sandwiches, savories or Southlands famous Cheese rolls.
 Tea Coffee, Cup-A-Soups, fruit and biscuits are available for morning tea.
 All water on the vessel is filtered.
 Special diets should be self catered, especially medical based diets as our vessel travels to a remote location.

 WHAT SHOULD I BRING?

 Answer: Divers should bring togs/bathers, a towel, warm clothing and determination!
-Experience Divers, please bring your proof of Dive Training/Certification.
-You are most welcome to bring own mask, however during Covid19 Traffic Level Response we recommend using our dive suits as all other items are chemically sanitized during operations.
+Experienced Divers, please bring your proof of Dive Training/Certification.
+You are most welcome to bring own mask and suit but we recommend a 7mm full suit minimum.
+All our dive suit are picked for our conditions and as all other items are chemically sanitized during operations.
 Sightseers should bring a sun cap, warm clothing, great eye sight and a loud voice for yelling 'Shark!'
-Everyone should prepare for sea sickness, bring a camera, polarized glasses, My Vaccine Pass, a mask for Check-In and any special dietary requirements you might have.
+Everyone should prepare for sea sickness, bring a camera, polarized glasses and any special dietary requirements you might have.

 HOW DO I GET FROM INVERCARGILL TO BLUFF?